 “Can an unintelligent ‘force’ carry on a conversation with a person?
 Also, the Bible calls Satan a manslayer, a liar, a father (in the spiritual sense), and a ruler …Only an intelligent person could fit all those descriptions … Every quality, every action, which can indicate personality is attributed to him in language cannot be explained away!”
 (The Watchtower, December 8, 1973, 27).

 The fact that the Hebrew and Greek words used in connection with Holy Spirit means “wind” or “breath” does not follow that He is a force.
-That God the Father is “invisible to human sight” does not make Him ‘a force.’
+God the Father is “invisible to human sight” but that doesn’t make Him ‘a force.’
 God and His Spirit are referenced interchangeably in Scripture:

 “Teach me to do Your will.
 For You are my God!
 Let Your good Spirit lead me on level ground” (Ps.
 143:10).